 In Ulaanbaatar we used taxis for the 5 kms to get from the Oasis Guesthouse to the downtown area.
 There are official taxis, however, you can easily wave down a vehicle without a taxi sign as well.
 Quickly somebody will stop and take you where you want.
 This is the unofficial but super effective taxi service.
-The fee lies between 800-1000 MNT per kilometer.
-You will likely to be driven around in a Prius, as those seem to be the favorable by the masses.
+The fee is between 800-1000 MNT per kilometer.
+You will likely to be driven around in a Prius, as those seem to be favored by the masses.
 Just make sure the drivers reset their tripmeter on the dashboard.

 Otherwise we only used our own vehicle or walked.

 7-5 Travel Budget – Sightseeing